March 11, 2019

 The designations employed and the presentation of material throughout this publication do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The ideas and opinions expressed in this publication are those of the authors; they are not necessarily those of UNESCO and do not commit the Organization.

-Derx, J., Schijven, J., Sommer, R., Soufal-Hruza, C.M., Linke, R., Blaschke, A.P. and Farnleitner, A. 2019.
-The QRMAcatch approach for guiding sustainable water safety management options at a large river.
+Derx, J., Schijven, J., Sommer, R., Zoufal-Hruza, C.M., Linke, R., Blaschke, A.P. and Farnleitner, A. (2019).
+The QMRAcatch approach for guiding sustainable water safety management options at a large river.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (S. Petterson and G. Medema (eds) Part 5 Case Studies) http://www.waterpathogens.org/book/qrmacatch-approach-for-guiding-sustainable-water-safety-management Michigan State University, E. Lansing, MI, UNESCO.
+Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and

 |Last published: March 11, 2019|